Hey Google, do you test your apps?

 Rating: 4+

 The next interesting Google app is Google+.
-The reason I chose it is that Google has spent so much money to develop it’s own social network and to integrate it with every service they provide, so it would be really strange to find bugs in it.
+The reason I chose it is that Google has spent so much money to develop its own social network and to integrate it with every service they provide, so it would be really strange to find bugs in it.

 So now I’m here, and everything looks really nice and attractive.
 Google must have been working hard to create such a beauty.
 But wait a minute…